-Performance Indicator Data Source Frequency of collection Policy/Poli cies this contributes to Baseline/ Year Target/ Year Trigger for contingency action Contingency actions 18) Parks & Gardens - Natural & Semi Natural - Amenity Greenspace - Children's & Young People's Provision - Allotments H1 to protect and enhance sport, recreation and open space C. Investigate funding availability from a variety of sources (eg CIL, S106 monies, HLF or other grants) D. Enforce corrective action or mitigation on individual schemes or features Quality rating of public open spaces Open Space Survey 5 yearly A1 G7, G8, G9, G11, G12 KKP Study (report May 2012) Maintain baseline Reduction in rating A. Identify the area(s) of the problem and causes of the variance B. Investigate funding availability from a variety of sources (eg CIL, S106 or other grants) working closely with Regeneration and Parks & Grounds Maintenance to identify appropriate action.
-No reduction in range of uses within the boundary of Capitol Centre SR Retail Survey Annual B5 2012/13 (31/3/13) X uses (to be completed No reduction from baseline year Any reduction A. Identify the problem and causes of the variance.
-B. Work closely with Development Management Team on future applications for change of use at the
+Performance Indicator Data Source Frequency of collection Policy/Policies this contributes to Baseline/ Year Target/ Year Trigger for contingency Contingency actions Policy 18). - Parks & Gardens - Natural & Semi Natural - Amenity Greenspace - Children's & Young People's Provision - Allotments G12, G13 H1 developers and landowners to protect and enhance sport, recreation and open space C. Investigate funding availability from a variety of sources (eg CIL, S106 monies, HLF or other grants) D. Enforce corrective action or mitigation on individual schemes or features Quality rating of public open spaces Open Space Survey 5 yearly A1 G7, G8, G9, G11, G12 KKP Study (report May 2012) Maintain baseline Reduction in rating A. Identify the area(s) of the problem and causes of the variance B. Investigate funding availability from a variety of sources (eg CIL, S106 or other grants) working closely with Regeneration and Parks & Grounds Maintenance to identify appropriate action.
+No reduction in range of uses within the boundary of Capitol Centre SR Retail Survey Annual B5 2012/13 (31/3/13) X uses (to be completed after 2012/13 year end) No reduction from baseline year Any reduction A. Identify the problem and causes of the variance.
+B. Work closely with Development Management Team on future applications for change of use at the Centre.
+Higher quality building design (Core Strategy - Policy 17) Planning applications Annual G17 C1, C2, C3 G17 Not applicable All housing developments (over 5 ha) to achieve a 'good' Building for Life More than 5% of all developments assessed failing to meet required standards, on a rolling three year average A. Identify the problem and causes of the variance B. Work harder with developers at preapplication stage to ensure 'Building for Life' or 'Places Matter' criteria are